kalibani/HireFazz/README.md

 - **Langchain Framework**: Framework for developing applications powered by language models.
 - **Pinecone**: A vector database to provide long-term memory for high-performance AI applications
 - **Clerk**: Clerk provides authentication and user management functionalities to ensure a secure and customized user experience.
-- **Prisma**: Prisma acts as the database toolkit for connecting to and interacting with the application’s data storage.
-- **Stripe**: Integrates Stripe's secure payment processing system to facilitate subscription-based access to advanced features.

 ## Getting Started: Follow the instructions below to run this application on your local machine: